zgao92/605project/README.md

 We are group 12 for groupwork3 on STAT 605.
 Our topic is Rainbow 6 Game Analysis with chtc.
 The instructor is John Gillett and the TA is Bi Cheng Wu.

+Rainbow Six is a very popular tactical shooter video game, which focuses more on stealth and tactics than on sheer firepower.
+Based on the players' data, we want to explore the winning probabilities for different factors.

 ## Goals:
 - To test the fairness of maps
 - To find which operator has higher probability to win